yifeng-qiu/golang-cheat-sheet/README.md

 ## Arrays, Slices, Ranges

 ### Arrays
+The size, once declared, is fixed and cannot be extended or reduced once the compilation is completed.
+This defines its static nature.

+Once an array is declared as an integer type (or any other numeric type, such as float, complex, byte, rune), each element is initialized with a default value of zero.
+The default value for a string type is “” (empty string) and for a bool, false.
+For types such as maps, channels, interfaces, and pointers, the default initialization is nil.

+Arrays are mutable and changeable by index.

+Arrays are passed by value.

 ```go
 var a [10]int // declare an int array with length 10.
 Array length is part of the type!
 a[3] = 42     // set elements